frappsec/frappsec.github.io/FrAppSec.md

     - Define, track and categorize the scope (all applications)
     - Define and publish processes
     - Integrate with the processes to provide security and privacy sign-off
-    - Promote the existance and role of the security group
+    - Promote the existence and role of the security group
     - Identify and collect metrics
     - Track the security status in a unified manner
   - Policy - collecting requirements and publish the top level policy and the associated processes